 “God blesses those who are poor and realize their need for him, for the Kingdom of Heaven is theirs.” * Bible Version: New Living Translation

 People who know that they are poor without God, Jesus calls them blessed.
 Knowing that we need God gives us direction.
 Not knowing that we need God makes us drifters.
-It does not really matter where we go when we do not follow the Lord.
-We will eventually drift into all kinds of different directions.
+It doesn’t really matter where we go when we do not follow the Lord.
+We will eventually drift into all kinds of trouble.
 Separated from God, we are on the aforementioned broad highway.
 Highway traffic does not necessarily equal an easy ride.
 It may very well be that we get stuck along the way.
 We may bump into each other causing accidents.
 There is road rage.
 Highway to hell is not as pleasant a road trip after all, hopefully to a point that some travelers second-guess their initial decision, abandon their car wreck and look for that unassuming bumpy road leading to an unassuming little gate where they receive a hearty welcome.

 I have been on this bumpy road for a number of years and can say that God has never let me down.
 Walking with God is the most rewarding experience I know.
 Forget about road conditions!
 God with us, Immanuel, makes everything worthwhile.